 The diag_manager_nml namelist contains values to control the behavior of the diagnostic manager.
-Some of the more common namelist options are described in Table 4.37.
-See FMS/diag_manager/diag_manager.F90 for the complete list or view the FMS documentation for additional information.
+Some of the more common namelist options are described in Table 4.36.
+See FMS/diag_manager/diag_manager.F90 for the complete list or view the FMS documentation here for additional information.

-Namelist variable Type Description Default value max_files INTEGER Maximum number of files allowed in diag_table 31 max_output_fields INTEGER Maximum number of output fields allowed in diag_table 300 max_input_fields INTEGER Maximum number of registered fields allowed 300 prepend_date LOGICAL Prepend the file start date to the output fileTRUE. is only supported if the diag_manager_init routine is called with the optional time_init parameter. .TRUE. do_diag_field_log LOGICAL Write out all registered fields to a log file .FALSE. use_cmor LOGICAL Override the missing_value to the CMOR value of -1.0e20 .FALSE. issue oor warnings LOGICAL Issue a warning if a value passed to diag manager .TRUE.

-is outside the given range

-Treat out-of-range errors as FATAL

-Check if the diag table is set up correctly
+Namelist variable Type Description Default value max_files INTEGER Maximum number of files allowed in diag_table 31 max_output_fields INTEGER Maximum number of output fields allowed in 300 diag_table max_input_fields INTEGER Maximum number of registered fields allowed 300 prepend_date LOGICAL Prepend the file start date to the output fileTRUE. .TRUE. is only supported if the diag_manager_init routine is called with the optional time_init parameter. do_diag_field_log LOGICAL Write out all registered fields to a log file .FALSE. use_cmor LOGICAL Override the missing_value to the CMOR value of .FALSE. -1.0e20 issue_oor_warnings LOGICAL Issue a warning if a value passed to diag_manager .TRUE. is outside the given range oor_warnings_fatal LOGICAL Treat out-of-range errors as FATAL .FALSE. debug_diag_manager LOGICAL Check if the diag table is set up correctly .FALSE.

-Table 4.37: Namelist variables used to control the behavior of the diagnostic manager.
+Table 4.36: Namelist variables used to control the behavior of the diagnostic manager.